Learning from Delayed Feedback in Games via Extra Prediction: Algorithm

 \section{Algorithm}

-So far, we understand an issue where OFTRL becomes useless due to the effect of time delay.
-The next question is how the property of $O(1)$-regret is recovered, even under time delay.
+So far, we understand an issue that OFTRL becomes useless due to the effect of time delay.
+The next question is how the property of constant social regret is recovered, even under time delay.
 In the following, we propose an extension of OFTRL, where the optimistic prediction of the future reward is added $n\in\mathbb{N}$ times.

-\begin{algorithmthm}[Weighted Optimistic Follow the Regularized Leader] Weighted Optimistic Follow The Regularized Leader (WOFTRL) is given by $\bs{m}_{i}^{t}=n\bs{u}_{i}^{t-m}$ for some $n\in\mathbb{N}$. \end{algorithmthm}
+\begin{algorithmthm}[Weighted Optimistic Follow the Regularized Leader] Weighted Optimistic Follow The Regularized Leader (WOFTRL) is given by $\bs{m}_{i}^{t}=n\bs{u}_{i}^{t-m}$ for $n\in\mathbb{N}$ in generalized FTRL. \end{algorithmthm}

 \paragraph{Interpretation of WOFTRL:} WOFTRL can be rewritten as

 For arbitrary time series $\{v^{t}\}_{t}$, we define the finite difference of the time series as

 In Eq.~\eqref{WOFTRL_2}, the following relation is satisfied;